-We do not normally give open 'to whom it may concern' references to employees leaving our employment, but will normally reply to written requests from prospective employers who should be advised to direct such requests to the HR Officer.
-References may only be given on behalf of Exeter College by a Head of Department, line manager or College Officer.
+We do not normally give open 'to whom it may concern' references to employees leaving our employment, but will normally reply to written requests from prospective employers who should be advised to direct such requests to the HR Manager.
+References may only be given on behalf of Exeter College by the HR Manager.

-Whilst employees may provide personal references for their colleagues, such references should be clearly marked as such, and our headed notepaper or email system must not be used to give personal references.
+Whilst line managers may provide personal references for their colleagues, such references should be clearly marked as such, and our headed notepaper or email system must not normally be used to give personal references.